brxken128/dexios-book/src/Introduction.md

 The `deoxys` crate does not have a formal audit, and it is still rather experimental.
 Due to how new Deoxys is, relatively speaking, it's extremely hard to find a good implementation.
 We opted to use one created by the same [RustCrypto Team](https://github.com/RustCrypto) that almost all of our other cryptographic dependencies rely on.
 You **will** experience decreased encryption and decryption performance while using Deoxys.

 `argon2` is regarded as the most secure password hashing algorithm at the time being, due to how resistant it is to cracking - that's why we use it!
-It's especially ideal while dealing with low-entropy inputs, such as human-selected passwords.
+It's especially ideal while dealing with low-entropy inputs, such as passwords.

 All other cryptographic functions are deemed secure - but they don't protect your data, so any vulnerabilities in them would not have a detrimental effect on the security and integrity of said data.